robenkleene/software-references/excel/excel.md

 - `⇥`: Stop editing and go next cell
 - `⌃↩` or `⌘↩`: Stop editing and stay in current cell
 - `⌥↩`: Enter multiple lines of text

+## Find & Replace

+- `^H`: Find and replace (the UI doesn't indicate it at all, but this will do a find and replace in just the selection if there is one)
+    - E.g., select a column with a formula and use `^H` to replace text in that formula

 ## Selection